Italian Sports Cars

 We were so happy when our youngest daughter, Ally and her boyfriend Brett came to Florence, Italy to visit us for 8-days.
 It was the first time that we actually had family visit us here.
 We had a few surprise days planned for them and we found out; they had one for us too.

-Ally was sworn to secrecy by Brett and the day was only revealed to us 20-minutes prior to leaving.
+Brett swore Ally to secrecy.
+The day’s events were only revealed to us 20-minutes prior to leaving.
 They took us on a private tour of two Italian icon car factories and museums, as well as a visit to a private collection/museum of Maserati cars.

 Our first stop was the factory and museum of Pagani which is located in Modena.
 Don’t feel bad if you never heard of Pagani, neither had we.
 A tour of this factory is by reservation only and took about 1.5 hours.
-We were able to take photos in the museum but when it came time to go into the factory, all cameras and cellphones had to be stored in a locker.
+Cameras were allowed in the museum but when it came time to go into the factory, all cameras and cellphones had to be stored in a locker.

 As the story goes, Mr. Pagani went to Ferrari for a job but was turned down by Enzo Ferrari because his ideas were too radical.
 Maybe Enzo should have listened a little better.
 Mr. Pagani walked away and decided to start his own company with his own designs and ideas.
 Bravo – Mr. Pagani!

 Next we headed to the Lamborghini museum and factory in Bologna, but first, it was time for lunch.
 We sat down with our driver and tour guide, placed our orders when Brett asked if I’d like to test drive a Lamborghini Huracan Evo?
 It seems they rent them for test drives at the restaurant that was located conveniently, across the street from the factory.
 Of course, Brett already knew this and had it planned all along.

 Driving a Lamborghini